 - Region of US: Southeast

-Oklahoma has a strong Western culture, like cowboys, horses, rodeos, and Western events galore.
+Oklahoma has a strong Western culture, with cowboys, horses, rodeos, and events galore.
 There is also a strong sense of community in all the towns and cities.
-The average rent in Oklahoma is $910/month, and it is a car-dependent state, so public transportation in cities can be lacking compared to other metropolitan areas.
+The average rent in Oklahoma is $909/month, and it is a car-dependent state, so public transportation in cities can be lacking compared to other metropolitan areas.

 The state has many natural features, like the Great Plains, the Wichita Mountains, and the Arkansas River.
 These landforms draw many for hiking, camping, horseback riding, and more.
 Half of the land is covered in plains, so farming and agriculture industries thrive alongside energy (oil, gas, coal, and renewable) and manufacturing.
 Be prepared for hot summers and natural disasters since Oklahoma is in Tornado Alley, but the trade-off is mild, pleasant winters.